 As with all other youth training programs, it's important to remember that youth athletes require training for their specific stage of growth and development.
 You wouldn’t expect your ten-year-old child to drive a car.
 Similarly, you shouldn't expect a child to behave like an older, mature athlete with an age-appropriate hormonal and muscular response to training.
 See sports performance training thoughts for youth coaches.

-Adding these fundamental agility training exercises to your youth sports conditioning sessions is guaranteed to increase their speed and agility within a few weeks.
-Helping youth athletes increase their agility and speed is as much a physical challenge as it is a mental one.
+Adding these fundamental agility training exercises to youth sports conditioning sessions will increase their speed and agility within a few weeks.
+Helping youth athletes increase their agility and speed is as much a physical challenge as it is mental.
 Remember, kids need to have fun while they train.
 If you make it fun and effective, you’ll enhance their speed, agility, and long-term athleticism.